 - Gumdiggers Ancient Buried Kauri Forest is a fascinating stop.

-- If you are hungry, our favorite eatery is Pukenui Pacific Cafe.
+- If you are hungry, our favourite eatery is Pukenui Pacific Cafe.

 - See the white silica sand at Rarawa Beach.

 - The tiny Te Kao Store is famous for serving big and delicious ice creams.